Brand Names: Floxin

 - What happens if I miss a dose (Floxin)?

 - What should I avoid while taking ofloxacin (Floxin)?

 - What other drugs will affect ofloxacin (Floxin)?

 - Where can I get more information (Floxin)?

 What is ofloxacin (Floxin)?

-Ofloxacin is in a group of antibiotics called fluoroquinolones (flor-o-KWIN-o-lones).
-Ofloxacin fights bacteria in the body.
+Ofloxacin is a fluoroquinolone (flor-o-KWIN-o-lone) antibiotic that fights bacteria in the body.

 Ofloxacin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of ofloxacin (Floxin)?